Flutterwave/rave-react-native/README.md

 ### Mpesa

-`Note:` Rave allows merchants to set payment method to Mpesa only by setting paymentOption to mpsesa, only the mpesa payment option would be available.
-Merchants can also set paymentOption to card,mpsesa in order to accept both card and Mpsesa as payment methods.
+`Note:` Rave allows merchants to set payment method to Mpesa only by setting paymentOption to Mpesa, only the mpesa payment option would be available.
+Merchants can also set paymentOption to card,Mpesa in order to accept both card and Mpesa as payment methods.

 `Note:` Leaving paymentOption empty sets the default payment method to card only.